cormullion/Karnak.jl/docs/src/basics.md

 This section contains an introduction to basic graph theory using the Graphs.jl package.
-You don't need any prior knowledge of graphs, but you should be familiar with the basics of Julia programming.
+You don't need any prior knowledge of graphs, but you should be familiar with the basics of programming in Julia.

 ## Graphs, vertices, and edges

-Graph theory is used for analysing networks and relationships between things.
+Graph theory is used for analysing networks and the relationships between things.
 A typical graph consists of:

-- vertices, which represent the things or entities
+- vertices, which represent the things or entities, and

 - edges, which describe how these things or entities connect and relate to each other